rstraub/rstraub.github.io/_posts/2022-03-05-microtypes-improving-software-design.md

 layout: post
 tags:
 - OOP
-- Refactoring
+- software design
-- Microtypes
+- refactoring
-title: "\U0001F3CB️ The Might of Microtypes"
+title: "The Might of Microtypes"
 ---

 Ints, Doubles, Strings.
 We work with primitives all the time, but did you know they can hurt your Software Design?
 Microtypes can help!